 In the configuration window, we have configured with positive expected value as below:

-It returns true if the expected conditional value is not found and returns false if the expected value is found in the response message.
+It will return true if the expected conditional value is not found, and will return false if the expected value is found in the response message.

 Similarly, we can change the condition and run the request once again.
-It generates the results accordingly.
+It will generate the results accordingly.

 #3) XPath Match Assertion

-XPath match assertion is a little bit different in terms that it will assert the response using actual response data.
+XPath match assertion is a little bit different in terms of how it will assert the response using actual response data.

 For example, if we have a login authentication web service that will authenticate the user credentials and send the acknowledgment to the client with some Boolean type of data which may be TRUE or FALSE in the form of XML.